 Further changes may occur in your spine over time and new symptoms may occur.

-Talk with your doctor about how to prevent future back problems.
+Talk with your provider about how to prevent future back problems.

 Spinal microdiskectomy; Microdecompression; Laminotomy; Disk removal; Spine surgery - diskectomy; Discectomy